Jolene115/studyspark/README.md

 This project was developed as part of the DevNetwork AI/ML Hackathon 2025, with a focus on making education more accessible and interactive using modern AI technologies.

 ---

+## ⚠️ Assumptions & Limitations

+- Explanations and quiz content rely fully on Google Gemini AI; quality depends on model performance
+- Only supports English input
+- Stateless: does not store user history, preferences, or quiz results
+- Assumes access to a valid Gemini API key and internet connection
+- No frontend UI included in this submission; designed for API consumption or integration

+---

+## 📚 Data Sources

+- No external datasets are used or stored.
+- All content is generated dynamically via **Google Gemini AI** using controlled prompt templates.
+- The AI is prompted with user-defined topics to create tailored educational content and quizzes.

+---